Taaroop/The-Music-of-Fibonacci-Numbers/README.md

 # 8 --> D2
 # 9 --> E2

 # You can select the gap between the notes played.
+Before you run the program, add all the audio files in the same directory as the python file.
 Enjoy the music!